MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 ### Run to a breakpoint in code

 To set a simple breakpoint in your code, select the far-left margin next to the line of code where you want to suspend execution.
-You can also select the line and select **F9**, select **Debug** > **Toggle Breakpoint**, or right-click and select **Breakpoint** > **Insert Breakpoint**.
-The breakpoint appears as a red dot in the left margin next to the code line.
+You can also select the line and then select **F9**, select **Debug** > **Toggle Breakpoint**, or right-click and select **Breakpoint** > **Insert Breakpoint**.
+The breakpoint appears as a red dot in the left margin next to the line of code.
 The debugger suspends execution just before the line runs.

 ![Screenshot that shows how to set a breakpoint.](../debugger/media/dbg_basics_setbreakpoint.png)